-BRYAN DESILVA is a singer, actor, and teacher currently living and working in the Philadelphia area.
+BRYAN DESILVA is a singer, actor, and teacher currently living in Boston, MA.
 He is passionate about the real human stories found in such diverse mediums as opera, musical theatre, plays, cabaret, and classical concert repertoire.
 Bryan has trained extensively as an operatic countertenor, but also sings in the tenor range in musical theatre repertoire.

 In December 2005 Bryan debuted as the alto soloist in Bach’s Magnificat with the Choral Arts Society of Philadelphia, earning praise from the Philadelphia Inquirer.